Why choose this course

-The Surrey academics are part of the following groups which house the largest academic nuclear physics research group in the UK:
+Our academics are part of the following groups, which house the largest academic nuclear physics research hub in the UK:

 What you will study

-There’s also an extended project in the spring and an 11-week MSc dissertation project in the summer, and students will have the opportunity to complete their dissertation on a topic specialising in nuclear research.
+There’s also an extended project in the spring and an 11-week MSc dissertation project in the summer.

 As well as the laboratory training, you’ll carry out a research group project during the Spring Semester as a precursor to the 11-week research dissertation project, which makes up the final part of your MSc.
 There are many opportunities for the summer dissertation project to be taken in an external industrial environment.

 We’re committed to fostering the next generation of physicists in an environment that is diverse and inclusive, ensuring equal opportunities for all, independent of race, age, gender, sexual orientation, disability or other protected characteristics.